#and the mental impact is so often overlooked

 Yup.
 Sephiroth's path is set in his mind.
 For what reason would he deviate from his path?
 He decided to continue the cycle of pain.
 And Cloud could've continued that cycle after him if it wasn't for Tifa.

 I want to state this: I'm against Sephiroth being redeemed.
 One reason is that no character ever deserves redemption.
 Redemption is a complex, grueling process that involves self-reflection, remorse, and a genuine desire to change.
 It requires a willingness to confront your actions and the consequences you inflicted upon others.
 Sephiroth, so far, has done none of this.
 He felt justified in his actions.
 And the few times when he does acknowledge what he has done?
 He rubs it in Cloud's face, for goodness' sake.
 He did this in Advent Children, 7R and even the original FF7, especially during that one iconic scene that shall not be named.
 Sephiroth has displayed constant cruelty to Cloud, his party and the planet.
-What on earth justifies him deserving redemption?
+What on Gaia justifies him deserving redemption?
 Because of his awful and traumatic past?

 Let me say this: the events leading up to and following Sephiroth's birth and childhood were undeniably tragic, and he cannot be blamed for them in any way.
-However, as an adult with the ability to choose his own path, he made the decision to inflict harm upon others, especially those who had no involvement in his suffering.
-As I mentioned in another post, introducing a potential redemption arc for Sephiroth would actually undermine Cloud's own arc and diminish its impact.
-Sephiroth serves as a warning to Cloud, acting as his dark mirror and representing the dark side of what a "hero" could become.
+However, as an adult with the ability to choose his own path, he made the decision to inflict harm upon others, especially those who ZERO involvement in his suffering.

 I would also like to mention Aerith, who, like Cloud, serves as another mirror to Sephiroth and had a deeply traumatic past.
 However, instead of succumbing to darkness like Sephiroth, she remained kind and hopeful.
 Sephiroth's redemption may also conflict with her story and role as well.

-To sum it up, Redemption would require Sephiroth to question his beliefs and recognize the pain and suffering he has caused.
+To sum it up, redemption would require Sephiroth to question his beliefs and recognize the pain and suffering he has caused.
 He's not going to do that.
 He believes himself to be in the right, and the pain he caused to be "justice" in his mind.

 Both she and Cloud had been scarred (literally and figuratively) by this man for the rest of their LIVES.
 They deserve every blow they can get on Sephiroth...